 3.2 Any participant who fails to arrive at the start line on time will be assumed withdrawn from the race and will not be eligible to a refund of any kind.
 No late starters will be permitted to cross the start line.

-3.3 Participants will be able to transfer their entry to another participant up until midnight on Monday 18th March 2019.
+3.3 Participants will be able to transfer their entry to another participant up until midnight on the transfer deadline date (TBC).
 Any transfer to another participant will be subject to a transfer fee of £5.80.
 Transfers are conducted through the online registration system by the withdrawing participant.
 Instructions for operating the transfer process are detailed on the event website.
 No transfers will be possible outside of the above stated period and can only be made between participants eligible for the same price type (therefore, athletes who have purchased a reduced ‘Affiliated’ or ‘Welsh Athletics’ price entry must transfer to participants eligible for this discount).

 3.4 Entries cannot be deferred to the following year nor to any other event.